linode/docs/docs/guides/akamai/get-started/parent-child-accounts/index.md

 The parent and child accounts feature allows you, an Akamai partner (parent account holder), to switch between and manage your end customers’ accounts (child accounts) in Cloud Manager.

-Child account users can monitor your actions on their account as all actions are logged and can be viewed in the Cloud Manager, either through the Events panel or the [Events](https://cloud.linode.com/events) page.
+Child account users can monitor your actions on their account.
+All actions are logged and can be viewed in Cloud Manager, either through the Events panel or the [Events](https://cloud.linode.com/events) page.

 The parent/child relationship doesn’t restrict the child account and its users from creating support tickets or signing up for managed services for their accounts.